 Sheep Sheep!

-Mosshollow’s wooly ladies are Wensleydale/Romney crosses and gloriously curly.
+Mosshollow Hill’s wooly ladies are Wensleydale/Romney crosses and gloriously curly.
 Just before a shearing, they resemble wooly bears.
-Momma Klaus, the matriarch, enjoys quietly observing her surroundings from a distance unless she senses you have treats for her.
-Then she’s at your side instantly.
-Her daughter, Daisy loves attention and is as affectionate as her mother is elusive.
-Momma Molly came to Mosshollow a bit more stand-offish, but she has since learned to appreciate a good scratching and loves nibbling treats when offered to her.
-Molly’s daughter, Dottie, seems part mountain goat.
-Given a chance, Dottie would scale any structure to get a tasty treat and enjoys a good scratch just like her mother.
+Daisy loves attention and is as affectionate as her mother was elusive.
+Dottie, seems part mountain goat.
+Given a chance, Dottie would scale any structure to get a tasty treat and enjoys a good scratch.
+We miss their mothers, Momma Klaus and Mommy Molly.
+Those wooly ladies lived to nearly 15 years old before we had to say goodbye to them.

 The ladies enjoy wandering the Mosshollow grounds in search of greenery to munch helping to maintain the weeds and grasses naturally.
 Brett built a skirting table and mobile wash station for Susan to use during fleece washing and fiber preparation.
 The wash station enables her to use the dirty water on the trees, bushes, and flowers.
 Once clean, the fleece is ready for dyeing or fiber art!